Rico36/GymAttendanceAPI/README.md

        d:> git commit -am "initial commit"
  OTHERWISE, MAKE SURE YOU ARE IN THE EXISTING APP'S SUB-FOLDER AND ENTER THE FOLLOWING COMMAND TO LINK THE EXISTING APP TO heorku's repo @ gym-attendance-api
     d:> heroku git:remote -a gym-attendance-api
- DEPLOY CODE CHANGES TO HEROKU: d:> git add . d:> git commit -m "update commit" d:> git push heroku master     (produced: https://gym-attendance-api.herokuapp.com/ ) d:> heroku open
+ DEPLOY AND RUN CHANGES IN HEROKU: d:> git add . d:> git commit -m "update commit" d:> git push heroku master     (produced: https://gym-attendance-api.herokuapp.com/ ) d:> npm start

  NOTE: if you get this error==>  hint: Updates were rejected because the remote contains work that you do not have locally
        try these: ( d:> git pull --rebase heroku master   and   d:> git push -f heroku master )